carola-niu/README/README.md

 - I'm currently studying computer science at LMU, Germany.
 - I've been studying reinforcement learning and working on my bachelor's thesis.
-I'm open to any internship or student assistant opportunities this summer and beyond.
+I'm open to any internship or student assistant opportunities this winter and beyond.
 - :sleepy: Study to survive.
 Girl run away fast as you can.